gopro/labs/docs/log/README.md

 #### Strategy 1: Expose for Middle Grey (Balanced)

 Place 18% grey at the GP-Log2 midpoint, approximately code value 554 out of 1023 (roughly 54%).
-This gives the maximum balanced latitude — an equal number of stops are available above and below the mid-tone.
+This gives the maximum balanced latitude.

 **Best for:** Scenes with balanced dynamic range, controlled lighting, and predictable content.